 The DCC shall secure the Batched Device CSR Web Service interface through a TLS1.2 mutually authenticated session to the SMKI Portal as set out in the SMKI Interface Design Specification.

-Parties shall require an appropriate IKI Certificate in order to authenticate to the SMKI Batched Device CSR Web Service Interface.
+Parties require an appropriate IKI Certificate in order to authenticate to the Batched Device CSR Web Service interface.
 This shall be issued by DCC on successful completion of the process as set out in the SMKI RAPP in accordance with the SMKI Interface Design Specification.

 Managing Demand